MasahiroHanawa/api_forecast_rails/README.md

 This is Weather Forecast application by [OpenWeatherMap](https://openweathermap.org/) This application provide searching random place of Weather forecast and.
 It doesn't show same place again.
+And it has login, sign up function by JWT auth.
+Backend start to login api return JWT auth.
+Then, It register by cookie.
 This composition is used bellow application.

 Laravel ruby on rails 5.0.1